httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 and are also required to be *generic*.
 That means that they need to be potentially applicable to all resources, not just those of one application.

-While historically some applications (e.g., {{?RFC4791}}) has defined non-generic methods,
+While historically some applications (e.g., {{?RFC4791}}) have defined non-generic methods,
 {{!RFC7231}} now forbids this.

-When it is believed that a new method is required, authors are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part of an application's specification.
+When authors believe that a new method is required, they are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part of an application's specification.